yhzhao343/Meet-n-FIT-Server/README.md

         ```sh
         cp ./fit.pem ~/.ssh
         ```
-    4. In the terminal, run:
+    4. In the terminal, run the line below to ssh remote login to the EC2 instance:
         ```sh
         ssh -i ~/.ssh/fit.pem ubuntu@[your EC2 Public DNS (IPv4)]
         ```

         You can copy your EC2 public DNS from the EC2 console.
-It should look like something like this: ec2-54-202-16-150.us-west-2.compute.amazonaws.com
+It should look like something like this: ec2-54-202-16-150.us-west-2.compute.amazonaws.com.
         Choose okay if you see warning

         *Further readings/guide to refer o if you have trouble*:
             [Accessing linux instances](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html)
+* Install MongoDB on the EC2 instance
+    1. After you ssh into the EC2 instance run each of the lines below one y one:
+        Import the public key used by the package management system
+        ```sh
+        sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 0C49F3730359A14518585931BC711F9BA15703C6
+        ```

+        Create a list file for MongoDB
+        ```sh
+        echo "deb [ arch=amd64,arm64 ] http://repo.mongodb.org/apt/ubuntu xenial/mongodb-org/3.4 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-3.4.list
+        ```

+        Reload local package database
+        ```sh
+        sudo apt-get install -y mongodb-org
+        ```